 Are classes asynchronous?

-Our online program is primarily asynchronous.
-This means that you complete course assignments and activities during a weekly timeframe that works best with your work life.
+Our online program is asynchronous which means that you complete course assignments and activities during a weekly timeframe that works best with your work life.
 For example, discussion board question responses can be posted and assignments submitted at a time that is convenient as long as the activity is completed by a pre-determined date.
-Some activities may be synchronous which means that the activity will take place at the same time for all students.

 Is the MAcc offered in a classroom environment as well as online?